 The purpose of this article is to explain the disparity between Healthcare Management and Disease Management.

-I notice several problems:
+I notice several issues:

 - Many people don’t know that some diseases are avoidable.